josephbudd/cwt/README.md

 * pauses between characters in a word that must only last 3 beats,
 * pauses between words that must only last 7 beats.

+Did you store those principles into your memory?
+Don't worry, you don't have to.
+Cwt will passively lead you to follow those principles.
+Without realizing it, those priciples will become a part of your concious thought process and then slip into your sub concious.
+Then you will key correctly without even thinking about it.

-#### My solution
+#### The cwt solution for practicing keying

-1. So I have allowed for variances in user input.
+1. One randomly created five character word at a time.
+The word is created from the characters that the user has the worst test scores for.
-1. I added a metronome to help me keep the beat.
+1. A metronome to keep the beat.
-1. I'm trying to come up with techiques for learning to key.
+1. A morse code cheat sheet with per beat keying instructions.
+1. Tolerances.

 ## The morse code key